doyke/dump1090new/README.md

 ## Step by step instructions

-Step by step installation instructions for Raspbian are available at:
+A step by step installation instruction for Raspbian is available at:
 [http://discussions.flightaware.com/ads-b-flight-tracking-f21/heatmap-range-altitude-view-for-dump1090-mutability-v1-15-t35844.html](http://discussions.flightaware.com/ads-b-flight-tracking-f21/heatmap-range-altitude-view-for-dump1090-mutability-v1-15-t35844.html)

 ## Dump1090 in a docker container

-Installation in a Docker container is also possible.
+A dump1090 installation in a Docker container is also possible.
 Follow the instructions for X86_64/AMD64 and ARM(Raspbian) at [github.com/tedsluis/docker-dump1090](https://github.com/tedsluis/docker-dump1090) or [hub.docker.com/r/tedsluis/dump1090-mutability](https://hub.docker.com/r/tedsluis/dump1090-mutability)

 # Configuration